discentem/blog-content/content/posts/glazier.md

 #### Set up a web server

 Per [https://github.com/google/glazier/tree/master/docs/setup#distribution-point](https://github.com/google/glazier/tree/master/docs/setup#distribution-point), we need to set up a web server to host our Glazier config files.
 I'm going to use [Amazon S3](https://aws.amazon.com/s3/) but you can use any web server that supports https.
 A few important notes:
    - By default, Glazier does not provide web authentication for downloading resources.
-So your web server needs to be open to the internet, behind a network ACL, or some other form of device-based authentication.
+So your web server needs to be open to the internet, behind a network ACL, or have some other form of device-based authentication.
    - [Fresnel](https://github.com/google/fresnel), another open-source project from Google's WinOps team, can provide authenticated downloads for Glazier.
 However, Fresnel is out-of-scope for this post.